wallarm/product-documentation/docs/admin-en/configuration-guides/sso/gsuite/allow-access-to-wl.md

 ##  Setup Complete

-This completes the configuration of the G Suite-based SSO, and now you can start configuring the [user specific][doc-use-user-auth] SSO authentication on the Wallarm side.
+This completes the configuration of the G Suite‑based SSO, and now you can start configuring the [user specific][doc-use-user-auth] SSO authentication on the Wallarm side.